‘Days Of Our Lives’ Spoilers: Wilson Or Paulson? Freddie Smith And Christopher Sean Tease Sonny’s Ideal Match

 Fans have favorite couples, even after one has moved on.
 Following Will’s death, Sonny grieved for a long time.
 Later, he would find himself giving into his feelings for Paul.
 With Ben’s claim that Will Horton is alive, what is going to happen with the characters?
 Viewers aren’t sure, but it seems everyone is rooting for either “Wilson” or “Paulson.”

 Days Of Our Lives spoilers reveal that even actors sometimes have their favorite pairings.
 While Freddie Smith and Christopher Sean tried to remain neutral, they were asked which man would be a better match for Sonny Kiriakis.
-Smith wouldn’t answer the question directly, but did hint that fans have fallen in love with Paul Narita.
+Smith wouldn’t answer the question directly but did hint that fans have fallen in love with Paul Narita.

 “That one is a difficult one, because ‘Paulson’ has become a huge part of the story, and people have fallen in love with them.
 I think Christopher and I as actors became extremely comfortable, and the characters became extremely comfortable and in love with each other.”